dotnet/efcore/docs/getting-and-building-the-code.md

 ## Prerequisites

 EF Core does not generally need any prerequisites installed to build the code.
 However, the SQL Server tests require that SQL Server LocalDb be installed.
-For this, and for a rich developer experience, install a recent [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) edition.
-This has been most recently tested with the 16.1.6 Community Edition, installing the "ASP.NET and web development" workload.
+For this, and for a rich developer experience, install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) 16.8.0 preview2 or higher version with the "ASP.NET and web development" workload.

 ## Clone the repository